Saint-Nazaire: Economy

-The economy of the city is founded on the activity of the port, including export of manufactured goods but also on the services, being given sizeable size of the city.
-Commercial fishing has almost completely disappeared in spite of the existence of a small fleet of fisheries and fishing vessels.
+The economy of the city is founded on the activity of the port, including export of manufactured goods but also on services.
+Commercial fishing has almost completely disappeared with just a small fleet of fisheries and fishing vessels.

 Saint-Nazaire suffered heavily from the downsizing of shipbuilding activity in western Europe in the 1960s and 1970s, after the completion of the national passenger liner, SS France.
 For a long time in the 1980s, Saint-Nazaire remained an economically depressed area with unemployment rates above 20%.
 Today, the local economy is more diversified and its situation is more in line with that of France as a whole.
 The major industries are: